devgulati1/palindromebday/README.md

-Palindrome B-Day
+Palindrome Birht-Day

-This website tells you about that your b-day is palindrome or not
+This website tells you about that your birth -day is palindrome or not

+## Tech Stack Used
+HTML ,CSS , JAVASCRIPT
 ## Demo

  link to demo